Rhys Thomas (comedian)

-His latest project, Dodger, a prequel to Oliver Twist first aired on CBBC on 6th February 2022.
-Following a positive audience reaction, it then also aired on BBC One in 13th March 2022.
-Three new specials were filmed in the summer of 2022.
-The programme won a BAFTA and RTS Award for Best Scripted Children's Programme in 2022.
+Rhys Thomas also wrote, produced and directed the comedy The Kemps: All True for BBC Two starring Gary and Martin Kemp which returned for a sequel, The Kemps: All Gold on BBC Two in December 2023.

 Early life

-Thomas, who has Welsh parents, grew up in Basildon, Essex.

-While in the sixth form at Beauchamps High School in Wickford, Essex, Thomas made comedy videos with friends, forming a comedy group called Stay Alive Pepi with Stephen Burge, Tony Way and Glynne Wiley.
+Thomas, who has a Welsh father and English mother, grew up in Wickford, Essex.
+While in the sixth form at Beauchamps High School in Wickford, Thomas made comedy videos with friends, forming a comedy group called Stay Alive Pepi with Stephen Burge, Tony Way and Glynne Wiley.
 Thomas began his TV career when he phoned the production company for Shooting Stars to ask for studio audience tickets.
 When they told him that they did not have any he asked if he could be given work experience.
 They happened to need a runner and employed him, sometimes filling in for George Dawes on the drums during rehearsals for the show.
 His breakthrough came when he showed Charlie Higson and Bob Mortimer some of his comedy tapes and Higson recruited Thomas as a supporting cast member on The Fast Show, in which he made recurring appearances, notably as Paul, the young assistant to the Charlie Higson character, oily used-car-dealer "Swiss Toni".
 He became script editor on Shooting Stars in a later series.